Abdullahi v. Pfizer, Inc.: Abdullahi v. Pfizer, Inc. I

 In 2002, a group of Nigerian minors and their guardians sued Pfizer in the United States District Court for the Southern District of New York.
 Plaintiffs alleged that "they suffered grave injuries from an experimental antibiotic administered by defendant Pfizer Inc. (Pfizer) without their informed consent".
-On 29 August 2001, plaintiffs brought this action under the Alien Tort Claims Act, 28 U.S.C. § 1350, to recover damages for Pfizer's alleged violations of the Nuremberg Code, the Declaration of Helsinki, the International Covenant on Civil and Political Rights and customary international law (otherwise known as the "law of nations").
+On 29 August 2001, plaintiffs brought this action under the Alien Tort Statute, 28 U.S.C. § 1350, to recover damages for Pfizer's alleged violations of the Nuremberg Code, the Declaration of Helsinki, the International Covenant on Civil and Political Rights and customary international law (otherwise known as the "law of nations").

 The District Court summarized the Nigerian plaintiffs’ allegations as follows:

 In the mid-1990s, Pfizer developed Trovafloxacin Mesylate, an antibiotic that is also known by its brand name as "Trovan".
 Pfizer projected that its total annual sales could exceed $ 1 billion a year.
 (Compl.
 P 96.)
 Beginning in 1996, Pfizer conducted the largest drug testing program ever undertaken by enrolling thousands of participants in clinical tests.
 (Compl.
 P 97.)
 However, prior animal testing indicated that Trovan might cause significant side effects in children such as joint disease, abnormal cartilage growth (osteochondrosis, a disease resulting in bone deformation) and liver damage.
 (Compl.
 PP 98-99.)

 In 1996, epidemics of bacterial meningitis, measles and cholera besieged the impoverished Nigerian city of Kano.
 (Compl.
 PP 2, 5, 101.)
 In April 1996, six weeks after it first learned of the epidemics, Pfizer dispatched a medical team to establish a treatment center at Kano's Infectious Disease Hospital (IDH).
 (Compl.
 PP 2, 8, 101-02, 101-07, 109.)

 In addition to Pfizer team, humanitarian organizations such as Medecins Sans Frontieres (MSF), also known as Doctors Without Borders, traveled to Kano's IDH to treat the sick.
 (Compl.
 P 5.)
 The medical teams operated under squalid conditions in a hospital consisting of several single story cinder block buildings, some of which lacked electricity and running water.
 (Compl.
 P 110.)
 The beds were filled to capacity and patients seeking care overflowed on to the hospital's grounds.
 (Compl.
 P 110.)
 Plaintiffs allege that while MSF and other organizations offered safe and effective treatments for bacterial meningitis, Pfizer embarked on a medical experiment involving the "new, untested and unproven" antibiotic "Trovan".
 (Compl.
 PP 2-3, 6, 8, 95.)